 In order to achieve this primary goal of faster delivery of software, it uses automation as its chief strategy or tool.
-Enterprises that choose DevOps need to train their resources to develop this mindset to ensure the timely delivery of the product.
+Enterprises that choose DevOps need to train their resources and hire DevOps engineer to develop this mindset to ensure the timely delivery of the product.

 Agile vs DevOps: The Difference

 Having this basic understanding of Agile and DevOps, it is quite clear that they are two different methodologies for software development.
 Their primary intention is to execute the software development process seamlessly without any disruption in the fast-paced coding environment.